 How to Make My Cat Smell Better Without a Bath

 Cats are notorious for being finicky when it comes to baths.
 If you’ve ever tried to give your cat a bath, chances are they weren’t too thrilled about it.
 Fortunately, there are a few things you can do to help make your cat smell better without having to subject them to a full-blown bath.

 Here are a few tips on how to make your cat smell better without a bath: 1.
 Regularly brush their fur – Brushing your cat’s fur on a regular basis will help remove any dirt or debris that may be trapped in their coat.
 It will also help distribute their natural oils more evenly which can help reduce the overall amount of odor they emit.

 2. Clean their litter box regularly – A dirty litter box is one of the main culprits when it comes to making your cat smell bad.
 Be sure to scoop out the litter box daily and change the entire contents at least once a week.
-3. Wipe them down with a damp cloth – If your cat has been especially stinky, you can try wiping them down with a damp cloth.

 This won’t completely clean them, but it will help remove some of the excess dirt and debris that may be causing the odor problem.